thriveweb/editsuitenew/content/pages/about.md

     you are super proud to show the world!
   image: >-
     https://ucarecdn.com/71620626-07cf-47e8-a8e1-4d0ffccdeca3/-/preview/-/enhance/43/

+sectionClients:
+  title: Who we work with
+  subtitle: Our Clients

+sectionTestimonials:
+  title: Don't take our word for it
+  subtitle: Testimonials

 meta:
   description: Gold Coast Video Production and Photography Services
   title: We are creators